 Where the proper officer is satisfied, for reasons to be recorded in writing, that there are sufficient grounds for revocation of cancellation of registration, he shall revoke cancellation of registration by an order in FORM GST REG-22 within thirty days from the date of receipt of the application and communicate the same to the applicant.
-The proper officer may reject the application for revocation of cancellation of registration and communicate the same to the application and communicate the same to the application for revocation of cancellation of registration and communicate the same to the applicant.
+The proper officer may reject the application for revocation of cancellation of registration and communicate the same to the applicant.
 The order for rejection of application for revocation of cancellation of registration should be in writing and should be a reasoned order.
 The order shall be passed in FORM GST REG-05.